junyu-boston/Ref_seq_gtf/README.md

 Not every RefSeq is a KG.
 Some RefSeqs were filtered out because they did not pass our gene-check processing step (e.g. RefSeqs with no start or stop codons, or bad reading frames are filtered out).
 If there is a UniProt protein which maps well to a GenBank mRNA, and it passes the gene-check filter and there is no equal or better corresponding RefSeq, the mRNA/UniProt pair will be added to the KG data set.
 UCSC KG is updated once in a few months.
 Our RefSeq track is updated nightly.
 So the refGene table may contains some latest RefSeq updates that came after the last KG build.

+It turns out the version from UCSC is old.
+I decided to download Refseq annotation from NCBI directly.  human Release 109

+## Obstacle
+The seqname from NCBI is the accession number.
+I need to convert this to numbers 1, 2, 3 ...
+X, Y, MT etc etc.

+## I figured this out, will record here: